JavierMendez-Coder/prisma/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project designed by [Carlo Gilmar][carlogilmar] to query data from a database through http requests.
+Practice project designed by [Carlo Gilmar][carlogilmar] to query data from a database through http requests.
+At the same time, this project was expanded to implement CORS and be complemented with the [client-launchx][client-launchx-url] project.

 <p align="right">(<a href="#top">back to top</a>)</p>